ibrasec/fullstack-nanodegree-vm/README.md

 Introduction
 --------------
-This code is part of the fullstack nanodegree project, it is a website service

-programmed using Flask which is python based framework, this website shows a

-group of catagories, each catagory can have a group of items, where each item

-represents a Title and a short description

- as example: the "Book" catagory can have the following items,

-"Learn python", "Learn English", "Maths"...etc

-You can show all the items for a certain catagory, and you could create your own.

-this website also supports API calls, just follows the steps mentioned under "How to
+This code is part of the fullstack nanodegree project, it is a website service programmed using Flask which is python based framework, this website shows a group of catagories, each catagory can have a group of items, where each item represents a Title and a short description as example: the "Book" catagory can have the following items, "Learn python", "Learn English", "Maths"...etc You can show all the items for a certain catagory, and you could create your own. this website also supports API calls and uploading item images.

- use section"

 File hierarchy
 --------------
 This repository consists of the following:

 - **vagrant**: Is the main directory hosting the python code and the related web codes,files and images.

 -- **catalog:** This is where you could find the main application used to activate the web service using python, you will find three main folders:

 --- **static:** which include **img** folder that stores images to be displayed to the users

---- **templates**: This is where you find html files -- **applicaiton.py**: is the file that has the python code, this is the essential code used to activate web service -- **models.py**: is the python file that is sued to defind user, item and catagory classes -- **load_catagories.py**: is the code used to load the catalog.db with some catagories if the database is empty.
+--- **templates**: This is where you find html files

+-- **applicaiton.py**: is the file that has the python code, this is the essential code used to activate web service

+-- **models.py**: is the python file that is sued to defind user, item and catagory classes

+-- **load_catagories.py**: is the code used to load the catalog.db with some catagories if the database is empty.